 |Colorado State University -- the Oval|

 Now, I do not want to convey the wrong impression.
-I had received an excellent education at Colorado State; my professors had been first rate, and I think of many of them fondly to this day.
+I had received an excellent education at Colorado State; my history, literature, and German professors had been first rate, and I think of many of them fondly to this day.
 But Michigan was ranked one of the top universities in the world and, given the difficult job market for new Ph.D.s in European intellectual history, I'd need the cache Michigan boasted.
 It was time to go.

 The day before, a few family and friends helped me pack a 20-foot U-Haul for the long-awaited adventure.
 It struck me as funny to look at that truck and realize, once the cargo door was shut, that my entire material existence -- mostly books, too many books, as my sore arms attested -- could be squeezed into a few hundred cubic feet.